Job Title: Bilingual Outreach Case Manager

 FLSA Status: Non-Exempt

-The Bilingual Outreach Case Manager is focused on housing chronically unhoused individuals through individual-focused outreach, engagement, and a collaboration of public and private organizations.
+The Outreach Case Manager is focused on housing chronically unhoused individuals through individual-focused outreach, engagement, and a collaboration of public and private organizations.
 The Outreach Case Manager is the key point of contact with clients and is responsible for developing strategies for engaging clients on the streets and developing a path to housing or shelter with the support of community partners.
 Much of the work, from initial outreach and engagement through housing, is performed with clients on the street.
+The outreach Case Manager will be a participating member of the Atascadero Our Team Program which closely partners with the Atascadero Police Department.
 The Outreach Case Manager must be an energetic self-starter, passionate about helping unhoused individuals, have excellent communication skills, be attentive to detail and relentless in driving towards outcomes.

 Essential Duties & Responsibilities

-1. Provide respectful engagement to adults with histories of chronic homelessness, serious psychiatric disabilities and co-occurring substance use disorders.
+1. Provide respectful engagement to adults with histories of chronic houselessness, serious psychiatric disabilities and co-occurring substance use disorders.

 2. Provide outreach services in the North County region, including Atascadero, Cambria, Paso Robles, Shandon, and San Miguel.

 3. Act as a member of the Atascadero OUR Team working collaboratively with members of Atascadero Police Department to increase engagement with members of the unhoused community in and around Atascadero.
 Participation in the OUR Team program will include 25 hours of this position’s weekly duties.

 4. Conduct interviews with all clients for the Coordinated Entry Program and HMIS and input information into the data systems in a timely manner.